Shloka-Patel/Experiment---12/README.md

 Visual Studio Code

 #### Theory
 Constructors -> A constructor is a member functoin of a class that has the same name as teh class name. <br>
+It helps to initialize the object of a class. <br>
+It is called whenever an instance of the class is created. <br>
 #### Code

 (A) <br>